BuildOnViction/docs/docs/tomoscan/TomoScan.md

 All blocks, transactions, smart contracts, tokens and basically everything happening on the chain are shown to the users.
 Furthermore, TomoScan also offers technical overview and expose useful metrics about the TomoChain.

-Here are the pages and features available on TomoScan.
+Here are the pages and features available on TomoScan:

 ## Home